 The Council is responsible for maintaining an audit committee which complies with all relevant guidance.
-This function is discharged by the Audit and Governance Committee.
-The Committee's responsibilities include:
+The Committee's responsibilities include reviewing and commenting upon:

-- formally approving the audit charter - formally approving (but not directing) the overall internal audit programme of audits to ensure that it meets the council's overall strategic direction (paying particular attention to whether there is sufficient and appropriate coverage); - reviewing and commenting on summaries of work done, key findings, issues of concern and progress made on implementing agreed audit recommendations; and - receiving and reviewing the annual report from the Chief Risk and Assurance Manager in order to reach an overall opinion on the internal control environment and the quality of internal audit coverage.
+- formally approving the audit charter; - formally approving (but not directing) the overall internal audit programme of audits to ensure that it meets the Council's overall strategic direction (paying particular attention to whether there is sufficient and appropriate coverage); - reviewing and commenting on summaries of work done, key findings, issues of concern and action in hand as a result of audit work; and

+• receiving and reviewing the annual report from the Chief Risk and Assurance Manager in order to reach an overall opinion on the internal control environment and the quality of internal audit coverage.